undavide/fs/Frequency Separation 2021.md

 The results are much worse.
 On the one hand there are the same weird behaviour mixing ceiling and floor rounding.
 On the other hand, the theoretical error is more than twice the real error for the Subtraction calculation, and 4 times that in the actual document!

 Even when rounding is not needed (e.g. for pixels 3, 4, 7, 8, 10) the theoretical value is always off by 1.
 My understanding is that the special white value (256 instead of 255) used in the LL blend is compensated with the 128 offset in the Subtraction method only.
 Why some values are even worse in the actual readings (same pixels 3, 4, 7, 8, 10) I have no explanation for.
-But the experimental result is that Addition in an 8bit file results in a greater error (4x) the one of Subtraction.
+But the experimental result is that Addition in an 8bit file results in a greater error, 4 times the Subtraction's.

 ### 4.3 Image Calculations: 16bit

-I've set up a similar document, but 16bit:
+I've set up a similar document, but 16bit (with the sampler set to read 16bit values):

 ![](img/16bitPhotoshop.png)

-Let me show you the spreadsheets for the proper 16bit calculation, **Addition of the inverse, Scaled 2**
+Let me show you the spreadsheets for the recommended 16bit calculation, **Addition of the inverse, Scaled 2**

 ![](img/16bitAddition.png)

-Here the theoretical error is always zero, whereas the actual document shows a minimal error.
+Here the theoretical error is always zero, whereas the actual document shows minimal deviation.
 Different story if you try the recommended Apply Image settings for 8bit, the **Subtraction with Scale 2 and 128 Offset**:

 ![](img/16bitSubtraction.png)

-Here the error is much greater, and due to the fact that 128 translates (in 16bit) to 16448 – try adding a 128 solid color layer and measure it in Photoshop with the color sampler set to 16bit.
-In this case the resulting bigger error is due to the mismatch between the theoretical middle-gray offset for 16bit documents (16384) and the one used in Apply Image (16448) where you have to enter an 8bit number even if the document is 16bit.
+Here the error is much greater: I'd say due to the fact that 128 translates (in 16bit) to 16448.
+Try adding a 128 solid color layer and measure it in Photoshop with the color sampler set to 16bit, this is the value you're going to get.
+My interpretation of the experimental results is that the difference is due to the mismatch between the theoretical middle-gray offset for 16bit documents (16384) and the one used in Apply Image (16448) – where you have to enter an 8bit number even if the document is 16bit.

 Mind you: 1280 seems to be a much bigger error than the 16 points of the 8bit Addition case, but it's actually lower: it's a 4% error, compared to 6% of the 8bit.